The Infrared Universe: Entropy Throughput and the Origin of Expansion

 Since black holes are excluded from the exterior algebra, this entropy is traced out of the reduced description.
 Per unit physical volume, the entropy export rate is therefore

 where $\dot u_{\rm in}^{\rm (tot)}$ is the total energy flux into black--hole mass per unit volume and $T_{\rm BH}^{\rm eff}$ is the accretion--weighted effective Hawking temperature.

-\paragraph{Free energy produced by cold entropy export.} If this entropy is traced out into a much colder reservoir (the cosmological horizon), then the maximum free--energy production rate in the exterior is
+\paragraph{Free energy produced by cold entropy export.} If this entropy is traced out into a much colder reservoir (the cosmological horizon), then the maximum free--energy production rate in the exterior, understood as an exergy/bookkeeping bound in the reduced description, is

 where $T_{\rm ext}$ is the entropy--acceptance temperature of the exterior degrees of freedom and $T_{\rm sink}\ll T_{\rm ext}$ has been assumed.

 Using the observed late--time cosmic black--hole accretion rate density, $\dot u_{\rm in}^{\rm (tot)}\sim 10^{-33}\text{--}10^{-34}\,\mathrm{W\,m^{-3}}$, and accretion dominated by supermassive black holes with $T_{\rm BH}^{\rm eff}\sim 10^{-17}\text{--}10^{-15}\,\mathrm{K}$, one finds